Get your new music heard in 2023!

 Once they respond, send them a URL link to your song on Spotify.

 Finally, submit any other information requested by the editor as well as links or contact info.

 Once you submit your music, wait for their reply!

 Note: in many cases, playlist curators charge for their services.

-It's not possible to submit your music to the Spotify Editorial team after release.
+It's not possible to submit your music to the editorial team after release.
 Editors will have to discover you through the platform for additional promotion.